 All this resulted from Ludovica offering her startup idea and being open to ideas that shape the business, yet driven and focused to get things done.

 Who am I to give advice here?
-So, I purposefully held myself back from telling and showing, and contributed to the development of the value proposition and business model, and offered some guidance in the lean startup process.
+So, I purposefully held myself back, and contributed to the development of the value proposition and business model, and offered some guidance in the lean startup process.

 To wrap up my weekend in Milano, I feel I have learned more from the people I met than they have learned from me, specifically that I don’t have to be in charge all the time for things to work out fine.
 And I have made contact with some of the nicest people I have ever met.